SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Introduction

-We contend that an ideal motion prior should be \emph{modular} and \emph{reusable}: \begin{itemize}[leftmargin=2em] \item \emph{Modular}: The prior should function as an independent motion-quality objective that can guide policy training without requiring access to the original reference dataset. \item \emph{Reusable}: Once constructed, the same prior should be applicable across diverse tasks and multiple policies without retraining. \end{itemize} To achieve these criteria, we propose Score-Matching Motion Priors (SMP): a method for constructing reusable, modular motion priors that can be utilized to train control policies to produce naturalistic behaviors across diverse tasks.
+We contend that for many practical control applications, an ideal motion prior should be \textbf{modular} and \textbf{reusable}: \begin{itemize}[leftmargin=2em] \item \textbf{Modular}: The prior should function as an independent motion-quality objective that can guide policy training without requiring access to the original reference dataset. \item \textbf{Reusable}: Once constructed, the same prior should be applicable across diverse tasks and multiple policies without requiring further training. \end{itemize} To develop motion priors that satisfy these criteria, we propose Score-Matching Motion Priors (SMP): a method for constructing reusable, modular motion priors that can be utilized to train control policies to produce naturalistic behaviors across diverse tasks.
 Given an unstructured motion dataset, we first train a motion diffusion model to capture the underlying data distribution independent of any task or control policy.
 Once trained, the diffusion model is kept frozen and repurposed as a prior via score distillation sampling (SDS)~\citep{poole2022dreamfusion}, providing a robust similarity measure between simulated motions and the behaviors in the reference dataset.
 By reusing the learned SMP as a general style reward, our system enables a prior to be used to train new policies to perform a diverse suite of tasks with natural life-like behaviors.

-The central contribution of this work is a method for constructing \emph{modular} and \emph{reusable} motion priors for physics-based character animation by combining reinforcement learning with score distillation.
+The central contribution of this work is a method for constructing \emph{modular} and \emph{reusable} motion priors for physics-based character animation by leveraging diffusion models as reward models in reinforcement learning.
 Our framework produces high-quality motions comparable to state-of-the-art adversarial imitation learning methods, while substantially improving modularity and reusability.
 SMP enables our system to completely discard the reference dataset during policy training.
 We show that a score-matching motion prior can be constructed from a task-agnostic diffusion model pretrained on large-scale motion datasets.
 This general-purpose motion prior can then be repurposed into style-specific priors through prompting and guidance.
 Furthermore, we show that priors for different styles can be composed to create new behavioral styles that are not present in the original dataset.
+Code is available in \href{https://github.com/xbpeng/MimicKit}{MimicKit}.